 - Breathing problems.
 Babies born by scheduled C-section are more likely to develop a breathing issue that causes them to breathe too fast for a few days after birth (transient tachypnea).

 - Surgical injury.
 Although rare, accidental nicks to the baby's skin can occur during surgery.

 - Blood clots.
-The risk of developing a blood clot inside a vein — especially in the legs or pelvic organs — is greater after a C-section than after a vaginal delivery.
-If a blood clot travels to your lungs (pulmonary embolism), the damage can be life-threatening.
-Your health care team will take steps to prevent blood clots.
-You can help, too, by walking frequently soon after surgery.
+A C-section might increase the risk of developing a blood clot inside a deep vein, especially in the legs or pelvis (deep vein thrombosis).
+If a blood clot travels to the lungs and blocks blood flow (pulmonary embolism), the damage can be life-threatening.

 How you prepare

-If your C-section is scheduled in advance, your health care provider might suggest talking with an anesthesiologist about any possible medical conditions that would increase your risk of anesthesia complications.
+For a planned C-section, a health care provider might suggest talking with an anesthesiologist if there are medical conditions that might increase the risk of anesthesia complications.

-Even if you're planning a vaginal birth, it's important to prepare for the unexpected.
+Even for a planned vaginal birth, it's important to prepare for the unexpected.
 Discuss the possibility of a C-section with your health care provider well before your due date.
-Ask questions, share your concerns and review the circumstances that might make a C-section the best option.
-In an emergency, your health care provider might not have time to explain the procedure or answer your questions in detail.

 What you can expect

 A C-section includes an abdominal incision and a uterine incision.
 The abdominal incision is made first.
 It's either a vertical incision between your navel and pubic hair (left) or, more commonly, a horizontal incision lower on your abdomen (right).